mip-master/learning_mip/README.md

     *Author: Aster Santana, Jul 2020*

     Concepts:
-    - The three steps to solve a problem
+    - The three steps to solve a business problem
-    - The three components of a formulation
+    - The three components of a mathematical formulation
     - Modeling with binary decision variables
     - Calling a MIP solver